 Ulli Naresh is a Louisiana-licensed physical therapist who worked in Germany, England and Chicago before coming to New Orleans.
 She has 25+ years of experience in a variety of settings, including hospitals and private practices, and is skilled in the use of the full range of physical therapy techniques, including in particular McKenzie and MFR.
 She is McKenzie certified and an Advanced practitioner of MFR.
 The addition of MFR to Ulli's toolbox of techniques in her work as a Physical Therapist has contributed enormously to successful outcomes for her patients, and to the enthusiasm with which she works.

 In 2016 they did their first long distance hike in the north of England of just over 100 miles in 8 days.
-That was followed in 2017 by hiking in green Spain.
-They plan many more such trips and to tell the tale
+That was followed in 2017 by hiking in Northern (Green) Spain, and in 2018 by a 6-day hike in the Harz mountains in Northern Germany.
+They plan many more such trips and to live to tell the tale